INN/Largo-Sample-Child-Theme/tests/readme.md

 The included `.travis.yml` will run your tests using WordPress version 4.0.1 and PHP version 5.3.
 These settings can be changed to your liking.
 Learn more about Travis CI's [PHP configuration options here](http://docs.travis-ci.com/user/languages/php/).

-## Running tests without deploy tools
+## Running Tests Without Deploy Tools

 1. Checkout the WordPress using SVN: